Suppression of neutral pion production in deep-inelastic scattering off nuclei with the CLAS detector: Abstract

 \section{Abstract}

 We present the first three-fold differential measurement for neutral pion multiplicity ratios produced in semi-inclusive deep-inelastic electron scattering on carbon, iron and lead nuclei normalized to deuterium from CLAS at Jefferson Lab.
 We found that the neutral pion multiplicity ratio is maximally suppressed for the leading hadrons (energy fraction $z\rightarrow$~1), suppression varying from 25\% in carbon up to 75\% in lead.
 An enhancement of the multiplicity ratio at low $z$ and high $p_{T}^{2}$ is observed, suggesting an interconnection between these two variables.
-This behavior is qualitatively similar to the previous two-fold differential measurement of charged pions by the HERMES Collaboration.
-However, in contrast to the published CLAS and HERMES results on charged pions, the largest enhancement was observed at high $p_{T}^{2}$ for the lightest nucleus - carbon and the lowest enhancement for the heaviest nucleus - lead.
+This behavior is qualitatively similar to the previous two-fold differential measurement of charged pions by the HERMES Collaboration and recently - by CLAS Collaboration.
+The largest enhancement was observed at high $p_{T}^{2}$ for heavier nuclei, namely iron and lead, while the smallest enhancement was observed for the lightest nucleus, carbon.
 This behavior suggests a competition between partonic multiple scattering, which causes enhancement, and hadronic inelastic scattering, which causes suppression.